Broken bone - rod care; Broken bone - nail care; Broken bone - screw care

 You must keep the pin site clean to prevent infection.
 If the site becomes infected, the pin may need to be removed.
 This could delay bone healing, and the infection could make you very sick.

-Check your pin site every day for signs of infection.
-Signs of infection include:
+Check your pin site every day for signs of infection, such as:

 If you think you have an infection, call your surgeon right away.

 Clean your pin site twice a day.
-Do not put lotion or cream on the area unless your surgeon tells you to use them.
+Do not put lotion or cream on the area unless your surgeon tells you it is OK.

-For a few days after your surgery you may wrap your pin site in dry sterile gauze, while it is healing.
-After this, you should leave the pin site open to air.
+For a few days after your surgery you may wrap your pin site in dry sterile gauze while it heals.
+After this time, leave the pin site open to air.

 If you have an external fixator (a steel bar that may be used for fractures of long bones), clean it with gauze and cotton swabs dipped in your cleaning solution every day.